Kingxukai/linux/Documentation/userspace-api/vduse.rst

 ==================================

-vDPA (virtio data path acceleration) device is a device that uses a datapath which complies with the virtio specifications with vendor specific control path. vDPA devices can be both physically located on the hardware or emulated by software.
+vDPA (virtio data path acceleration) device is a device that uses a datapath which complies with the woke virtio specifications with vendor specific control path. vDPA devices can be both physically located on the hardware or emulated by software.
 VDUSE is a framework that makes it possible to implement software-emulated vDPA devices in userspace.
-And to make the device emulation more secure, the emulated vDPA device's control path is handled in the kernel and only the data path is implemented in the userspace.
+And to make the woke device emulation more secure, the woke emulated vDPA device's control path is handled in the woke kernel and only the woke data path is implemented in the woke userspace.

-Note that only virtio block device is supported by VDUSE framework now, which can reduce security risks when the userspace process that implements the data path is run by an unprivileged user.
-The support for other device types can be added after the security issue of corresponding device driver is clarified or fixed in the future.
+Note that only virtio block device is supported by VDUSE framework now, which can reduce security risks when the woke userspace process that implements the data path is run by an unprivileged user.
+The support for other device types can be added after the woke security issue of corresponding device driver is clarified or fixed in the woke future.

 Create/Destroy VDUSE devices
 ----------------------------